Home Travel Articles Seattle, US, through the lens of Indigenous Peoples

 A History Revival Through Tradition & Design

 Seattle tells a story about its people and traditions which decorate its history.
 The city was named after Chief Si’ahl, (Chief Seattle 1780-1866), a young warrior known for his courage, and daring leadership.
-He was leader of the Duwamish and Suquamish peoples and continued the friendly relations with the white settlers.
+He was the leader of the Duwamish and Suquamish peoples and continued friendly relations with the white settlers.
 The Duwamish Tribe was Seattle’s First People and only native tribe.
 A visit to the tribal headquarters of Duwamish Longhouse and Cultural Center offers an insight into the tribe’s culture and ceremonial place.

-Throughout Seattle and Washington State there are signs of a revival of Native American culture, a new wave of Native voices claiming back their own stories and those of their ancestors, their traditions and skills.
+Throughout Seattle and Washington State, there are signs of a revival of Native American culture, a new wave of Native voices claiming back their own stories and those of their ancestors, their traditions and skills.
 One example is Seattle-based art and lifestyle brand, Eight Generation, founded in 2008, The Snoqualmie Tribe owns it, the first native-owned company to produce native-designed wool blankets in Washington State.
 The Inspired Natives Project, emphasises, “Inspired Natives, not Native-inspired” approach to establishing the authenticity of its 100% Native-designed products.
 The store is conveniently next to Pike Place with walls exhibiting the current blanket designs.

-The Historical Farmers’ Market
+The Historic Farmers’ Market

 Pike Place Market dates back to 1907, the oldest continuously operated public farmers’ markets in the U.S. It overlooks the Elliott Bay waterfront on Puget Sound, and serves as a place of business for many small farmers, antique dealers, comic book and collectable shops and Native American arts.